rockettheme/docs/Docs/accounts_billing/upgrades_and_renewals.md

 If 30 days have passed since the expiration of a membership, you can still take advantage of a smaller loyalty discount on a renewed membership.

 Because single-template purchases do not have time-based limitations, renewals do not apply.
-If you wish purchase additional site licenses, you will need to re-purchase the template(s).
+If you wish to purchase additional site licenses, you will need to re-purchase the template(s).

 #### How Much is the Loyalty Discount?